nuxeo-sandbox/nuxeo-backgroundworkinfo/README.md

 **WARNING**: This is **W**ork **I**n **P**rogress

 Getting info about the background work: Workers, Bulk Action Framework, Streams, Events, ...

-Current implantation handles only Workers and Bulk Actions.
+Current implantation handles only Workers and Bulk Actions (That said, most asynchronous listeners use the WorkManager to handle their tasks, so they are handled)

+**IMPORTANT**: The information returned is global, *compatible with a cluster deployment* of nuxeo, listing all the activities running/scheduled/etc. an all the nodes.

 ## WARNINGS:
 ### Such Info is Highly Ephemeral